 The ancient Greeks were not far behind.
 Apostle Paul wrote that “it is a shame even to speak of those things which are done of them in secret” (Eph 5:12).
 He was making a reference to the Eleusinian and Bacchanalian mysteries which were performed in the dark at nights and were known to be so immoral that the Roman senate banished them from Italy.
 Plato wrote about seeing the entire population of Athens drunk at these festivals.
 (Dake Annotated Bible, 2001, 370)

 The myths of Greek deities also indicated the level of sexual depravity in Greek culture.
 For instance, Flora was a prostitute; Apollo was a seducer of women; Zeus had sex with many women and a boy (Ganymede); Pan was into little girls and masturbation; Hades captured Persephone for pleasure and Bacchus was a drunkard and reveler.
 The early church thrived in the midst of this perverse culture.
 This is why the epistles kept emphasizing Godly separation.

 Ancient Roman deities were also worshipped with immoralities.
 A good example was Dionysus (symbolized by the bull and goat).
 The rites of Dionysus was famous for sex orgies and revelries.
 Obelisks (phallus emblems) were moved over to Rome by the emperors.
 One of it is still in the Vatican square today – opening the door wide to the ancient stronghold of sex worship.

 Modern Neo-Pagan movements follow the same route of sexual permissiveness.
 Gavin and Yvonne Frost of the Church and School of Wicca wrote a book many years ago, The Witch’s Bible: How To Practice the Oldest Religion, detailing sexual initiation of pubescent boys and girls by older coven members, using artificial “phalli” on girls and group sex magic.

 Many of these ancient pagan civilizations rotted from within and died.
 Their despicable acts attracted divine judgement and their power sank into the dust- giving us an example of what will eventually befall cultures that follow suit.
-These same perversions is paraded and thrown at us through some modern entertainment.
+Sadly, these same perversions are being promoted by modern entertainment.